Transcatheter Aortic Valve Replacement (TAVR)

 Transcatheter aortic valve replacement is a less invasive option than open-heart surgery for people with severe AS.
 This procedure allows a new valve to be implanted using an artery that leads to the heart.

-• TAVR is recommended in low, intermediate and high risk patients
+• TAVR is recommended in low, intermediate and high-risk patients.

 • Because the heart valve is working properly after the procedure, patients usually experience improvement and feel better immediately.